magician333/RenderWorkshop/README.md

 After all regions of the image have been rendered, the manger will use the blender compositor to merge all the tiles into a complete image.

 ### For Image sequence (Video)
-Image sequence rendering has two modes
-1. You can choose the same slice rendering mode as for images, where each frame is distributed to all workers for rendering (the current frame is rendered before the next one is rendered)
-2. You can choose to set different frame ranges for different workers, similar to [Flamenco](https://flamenco.blender.org/).
+1. You can choose to set different frame ranges for different workers, similar to [Flamenco](https://flamenco.blender.org/).

 ### Development progress